 The path "/mypath" in the OpenAPI definition of the API would be the URL https://data.example.org/mypath for the production server.

 6.4.5.
 Reusable OpenAPI components

-Reusable components for OpenAPI definitions for a OGC API are referenced from this document.
+Reusable components for OpenAPI definitions for an OGC API are referenced from this document.